 If we had to choose one intervention for BDNF, it would be exercise.
 The classic trial by Erickson et al. in PNAS assigned 120 older adults to aerobic training or stretching.
 After one year, the aerobic group increased anterior hippocampal volume by 2%, effectively reversing roughly 1-2 years of age-related loss.
 That increase was associated with higher serum BDNF and better spatial memory.

 This is not a small detail: the hippocampus often shrinks with age and is involved in episodic memory, orientation and learning.
 The fact that exercise can modify it in older adults is a strong signal of retained plasticity.
+In practice, it makes sense to combine aerobic base —the same system behind VO₂ max and longevity— with strength and recovery.

 Strength training matters too.
 Muscle is an endocrine organ: it releases myokines, improves insulin sensitivity, reduces inflammation and communicates with the brain.
 This is why sarcopenia is not just a strength problem; it also reduces metabolic reserve and probably part of the muscle-brain dialogue that protects cognitive function.